 In July 2008, a five-hundred-page proposal (pictured left) was submitted to NIH for competitive review.
 In April 2009, UI received an additional five-year award of $16.5 million.
 The INBRE Program again holds the designation of being the largest grant for biomedical research in the state’s history.
 Five specific aims were developed to enhance the established Idaho Network by strengthening the programs that have been especially productive in research, bioinformatics, capacity building, and science education.

 In 2013, the third INBRE proposal was submitted to NIH and in 2014, Idaho INBRE was awarded $16.1 million to continue and build upon the activities of the network.
 In ‘INBRE 3’, in addition to the ongoing efforts to support biomedical research and education for students and faculty across the state, emphasis is being placed on the development of Industry Internships for students and on furthering connections between to the Western IDeA states to provide even more opportunities in the West.

-Specific Aim 3: To provide research opportunities to Idaho undergraduate students and serve as a pipeline for these students to continue in health research careers.
+Specific Aim 3: Provide research opportunities for undergraduate students and serve as a “pipeline” for these students to continue in health research careers within Idaho.

 Specific Aim 4: Enhance Idaho’s workforce knowledge of science and technology.